pantheon-systems/documentation/source/content/guides/drupal/drupal-unhosted/15-troubleshooting.md

 reviewed: "2022-12-13"
 ---

-This section covers common troubleshooting scenarios when migrating a drupal:latest site from another host to Pantheon's platform.
+This section covers common troubleshooting scenarios when migrating a Drupal site from another host to Pantheon's platform.

 ## Provided host name not valid